3rdentity/Grappl/README.md

 It works by transferring data through relay servers on grappl.io.

-The project is still in an alpha state.
+The project is in beta.
 This repository contains all the newest client code.

 ## API